The Wightwood Abbey Kickstarter has now ended.

 A 3D printable medieval monastery for tabletop games

 Wightwood Abbey is a digitally sculpted, beautifully detailed, fortified medieval monastery.
-It includes a chapel, scriptorium, abbot’s house, stables and gatehouse (as well as numerous stretch goals).
+It includes a church, scriptorium, abbot’s house, stables and gatehouse (as well as numerous stretch goals).
 Wightwood Abbey has been designed with the utmost attention to both form and functionality to bring out the most in your roleplaying or wargaming experience.
 Each building contains multiple floors for when the gameplay needs to move indoors.
-Wightwood Abbey will be first available through Kickstarter and launches March 21st, so please follow us on social media for updates and we hope you’ll join us for the campaign!

 Designed to meet your gaming needs